 - Music therapists (per new legislation)

-To report suspected elder abandonment, abuse, neglect, exploitation, isolation, and/or facility complaints to the Elder Rights Intake unit, please utilize these phone numbers:
+To report suspected abuse, neglect, exploitation, isolation, or abandonment of a vulnerable adult and/or to report facility complaints, please utilize these phone numbers:

 - Las Vegas/Clark County (702) 486-6930